Lipen/discrete-math-course/typst/lec-logic.typ

 == Hypothetical Reasoning

 #Block[
-  A crucial feature of natural deduction is _hypothetical reasoning_:
+  Natural deduction supports _hypothetical reasoning_:
   - We can temporarily *assume* a formula
   - Derive consequences from that assumption
   - Then *discharge* the assumption to get a conditional result